Skip to main content

 Per-resource caps

 • BYOK keys = 0 on Free.
-You can’t bring an Anthropic / OpenAI / Google key on Free, which means you can’t run scheduled-run agents or use blocks.create AI generation.
-The free authoring path is the in-app editor and the MCP blocks.init + setFiles + build + publish loop with your agent (your agent’s tokens, not ours).
+You can’t bring an Anthropic or OpenAI key on Free, which means you can’t run scheduled-run agents or use blocks.create AI generation.
+Free authoring still works two ways: the in-app editor, or your own coding agent over MCP (blocks.initblocks.setFilesblocks.buildblocks.publish).
+Builder unlocks AI generation, data sources, BYOK, scheduled runs, and stores.

-• AI-generated blocks per month = 0 on Freeblocks.create (the streaming AI-generation tool) is Builder-only. blocks.init (scaffold without AI) is free on every plan.
+• AI-generated blocks per month = 0 on Freeblocks.create (the streaming AI-generation tool) is Builder-only.
+Free users can scaffold and edit blocks in the in-app editor; Builder unlocks the MCP scaffold/build/publish loop.

 • Members.
 Builder is one operator: the owner has write powers, and any co-members are viewers (read-only).
 See Workspaces → Builder co-member model.